 - Type about:performance in the address bar of Firefox.

-This will open the Task Manager in Firefox where you can see which tabs are taking the highest resources from your system.
-Now, you can close those tabs to manage your system’s RAM.
+This will open the Task Manager in Firefox, where you can see which tabs are taking the highest resources from your system.
+Now you can close those tabs to free up your system’s RAM.

-This is how you can manage tabs in different web browsers so that opening multiple tabs will not impact your system’s performance.
+This is how to manage tabs across different web browsers so that opening multiple tabs does not impact your system’s performance.

 Read: How to best secure web browsers for Windows PC.